 Healthy Cooking for Kids

-Getting kids involved in cooking is one way to encourage healthful eating.
+Healthy cooking for kids can involve children in cooking their own foods to encourage healthful eating.
 If they help prepare it, they just may eat it.
 Following are suggestions, tips, the best and worst foods for kids, plus some healthy recipes your children are sure to enjoy!

 An eating regimen that is too rigid or rigorous also has pitfalls.
 Moderation is the key to success.

 As children develop good eating habits, praise them.
-Reward an all out good effort with an occasional non-edible treat, such as a movie pass or tickets to a ball game.
+Reward an all out good effort of healthy cooking with an occasional non-edible treat, such as a movie pass or tickets to a ball game.

 Do not expect immediate results.
 Changing eating and exercise habits gradually offers a much better chance that your child will make them a way of life.